-Clause Name Requirements HACCP Step 1 HACCP Team Assembly A HACCP team shall be assembled with competent staff.
+Clause Name Requirements HACCP Step 1 HACCP team assembly and identification of the scope of application HACCP team shall be assembled with competent staff, and the scope of application of the HACCP system and applicable GMPs shall be identified.
+The scope shall be documented what products and processes are covered by which HACCP plan.
 HACCP Step 2 Product Description Product specifications shall be documented.
 The document shall describe all product information necessary to conduct hazard analysis.
 Scope of the HACCP system shall be defined per product or product group and per process line or process location.
 This system should be systematic and comprehensive and take into account legal and regulatory requirements related to food safety.
-HACCP Step 3 Identification of Intended Use Intended use of the product and target consumers shall be clearly described in a written document.
+HACCP Step 3 Identification of Intended Use Intended use of the product and target users (consumers) shall be clearly described in a written document.
 HACCP Step 4 Construction of Flow Diagram The flow diagram that covers all steps in the operation shall be constructed.
 HACCP Step 5 On-site Confirmation of Flow Diagram The flow diagram shall be verified whether it correctly reflects the existing process steps of the operation.
-HACCP Step 6 (Principle 1) Hazard Analysis The HACCP team shall list all of the hazards that are reasonably likely to occur in each process steps, conduct an analysis, and identify any necessary measures to control them.
-Hazards shall include allergens where required.
-HACCP Step 7 (Principle 2) Critical Control Points Critical Control Points (CCPs) shall be determined.
-HACCP Step 8 (Principle 3) Establishment of Critical Limits Critical limit(s) shall be stipulated for each CCP.
+HACCP Step 6 (Principle 1) Hazard Analysis The HACCP team shall list all the hazards that are reasonably likely to occur in each process steps.
+Potential hazards in each process shall be identified, the critical hazards shall be identified, and all measures to control them must be considered.
+Hazards shall include allergens, if necessary.

-Clause Name Requirements HACCP Step 9 (Principle 4) Monitoring System Monitoring procedures shall be established for each CCP.
+Clause Name Requirements HACCP Step 7 (Principle 2) Critical Control Points Critical Control Points (CCPs) shall be determined.
+HACCP Step 8 (Principle 3) Critical Limits Validated critical limit(s) shall be stipulated for each CCP.
+HACCP Step 9 (Principle 4) Monitoring System Monitoring procedures shall be established for each CCP.
 HACCP Step 10 (Principle 5) Corrective Actions A procedure of corrective actions (correction, and investigation and removal of root cause) shall be established for deviations from a critical limit.
-HACCP Step 11 (Principle 6) Verification Verification procedures shall be established to confirm whether the defined handling (HACCP Plans) is carried out as specified and to judge whether it is necessary to modify the defined handling.
+HACCP Step 11 (Principle 6) Establish HACCP plan validation and verification procedures HACCP plan shall be validated prior to implementation.
+Verification procedures shall be established to confirm whether the defined handling (HACCP Plans) is carried out as specified and to judge whether it is necessary to modify the defined handling.
 Verification shall be carried out considering the design of equipment, change in processing method and technology development in the manufacturing process.
 HACCP Step 12 (Principle 7) Documents and Record Necessary documents shall be prepared and maintained.
 These documents shall contain documents related to the standard operating procedures (SOP) and the work instructions (WI) necessary and applicable to the scope of certification of the organization.